BlastHappy82/AureTrix_driver/docs/pages/Debug.md

 - Verify hardware configuration and status
 - Debug issues with travel, lighting, axis, and other settings
 - Export complete keyboard configuration as JSON

+## Audience
+This page is designed for **developers and advanced users only**.
+It exposes raw SDK data and low-level debugging tools that are not intended for typical keyboard configuration workflows.

 ## Key Features